 Workday is considered an Enterprise HRIS, which means the system works best for companies with more than 2,000 employees.
-Enterprise solutions are designed to be all-in-one HRIS's for companies with high degrees of complexity in their operations.
-Companies that operate in many states and countries, and companies with numerous entities and sub-divisions find a lot of value in working wtih Enterprise HRIS vendors.
-Enterprise solutions typically take about 6-10 months to implement and often require external consultants to successfully implement and manage the solutions.
+Enterprise solutions, such as Workday HCM, are designed to be all-in-one HRIS's for companies with high degrees of complexity in their operations.
+Companies that operate in many states and countries, and companies with numerous entities and sub-divisions find a lot of value in working with Enterprise HRIS vendors.
+Enterprise solutions, like Workday HCM, typically take about 6-10 months to implement and often require external consultants to successfully implement and manage the solutions.
 Enterprise solutions have powerful rules engines and unmatched custom workflow tools, that enable them to meet any company's requirements.

 Workday pricing models can be complex.
 Workday charges companies on an annual subscription basis.
 Workday is almost always the most expensive option in the marketplace.
-Workday annual subscriptions typically start around $300K and can cost as much as $40-60 PEPM, even for larger employers.
+Workday HCM annual subscriptions typically start around $300K and can cost as much as $40-60 PEPM, even for larger employers.

 In addition to the software fees, implementing Workday will require a one-time implementation fee.
 Workday (or one of their partners) will charge ~ 150-200% of the annual software fees for their implementation fees (i.e., $450-600K implementation fee on a $300K annual purchase)

-- Workday's strong product architecture also makes it easy for them to build integrations with 3rd party systems that also have open APIs
+Workday's strong product architecture also makes it easy for them to build third party integrations with systems that also have open APIs

-- Workday has acquired some leading technologies in the Talent Management space and provides robust functionality around performance management, employee engagement, compensation management and succession planning.
+Workday has acquired some leading technologies in the Talent Management space and provides robust functionality around performance management, employee engagement, compensation management, workforce planning and succession planning.

-- While Workday is a powerful HR and Talent Management platform, the system's Payroll and Time & Attendance modules are not their strongest area.
+While Workday is a powerful HR and Talent Management platform, the system's Payroll and Time & Attendance modules are not their strongest area.
 Many buyers will replace these tools with ADP, Ceridian or UKG Ready, which offer more sophisticated time tracking tools and more robust tax filing services

 Workday has a robust partner marketplace with many 'pre-built' integrations.
 Additionally, their strong product architecture allows them to build custom integrations with any 3rd party system that also has robust API capabilities.